2008 United States House of Representatives elections in New York

-The 2008 United States House of Representatives elections in New York were held on November 8, 2022, to elect the 29 U.S. representatives from the State of New York, one from each of the state's 29 congressional districts. state of New York in the United States House of Representatives.
-New York has 29 seats in the House, apportioned according to the 2000 United States Census.
-Representatives are elected for two-year terms; those elected will serve in the 111th Congress from January 4, 2009 until January 3, 2011.
+The 2008 United States House of Representatives elections in New York were held on November 4, 2008, to elect the 29 U.S. representatives from the State of New York, one from each of the state's 29 congressional districts. state of New York in the United States House of Representatives.
+New York has 29 seats in the House, apportioned according to the 2000 United States census.
+Representatives are elected for two-year terms; those elected will serve in the 111th Congress from January 4, 2009, until January 3, 2011.
 The election coincided with the 2008 U.S. presidential election in which Democrat Barack Obama defeated Republican John McCain by a wide margin.

 The districts with congressional races not forecast as "safe" for the incumbent party were New York's congressional districts 13, 19, 20, 24, 25, 26 and 29.

 The Democratic Party gained three seats in New York's congressional delegation in the 2008 elections.
 In New York's 13th congressional district, Democrat Michael McMahon defeated Robert Straniere to win the seat vacated by Republican Rep. Vito Fossella.
 In New York's 25th congressional district, Democrat Dan Maffei defeated Republican Dale Sweetland to win the seat vacated by Republican Rep. Jim Walsh.
 In New York's 29th congressional district, Democrat Eric Massa defeated incumbent Republican Rep. Randy Kuhl.
 Beginning in 2009, New York's congressional delegation consisted of a lopsided 26 Democrats and 3 Republicans.
+In the history of New York state politics, this represents the best performance by any one party, as a proportion of total seats, in state history.
+Republicans suffered in the fallout of the financial crisis, but regained seats in the following elections.